Tour this Renovated Airstream with Tropical Vibes

 I can comfortably say I lean more towards modern.
 My tastes have evolved over the years, and it has been enjoyable to see the change.
 One of the main reasons we have continued to renovate Airstreams is that it is an outlet for both of us to bond over.
 Will loves to have a project, and I love telling him what to do ;).
 Medicine is a pretty rigid career, and this gives me an outlet to fulfill my creative side.
 Once I get an inspiration, I have to see it through prompting Airstream #2 and then #3… I draw from West Elm, CB2, and Article.
 Another reason I like doing this is it affords me the opportunity to change my style or be bolder than I would be in a larger space.
 For example, the first airstream was more feminine.
 The second was more masculine and “Southwest” than I had ever previously done, and this third one is just tropical perfection.
 All three are tied together with a modern vibe.

-To give you an idea of how far this Airstream renovation has come, here are a couple photos showing before and during the renovation:
+Here’s a before photo to give you an idea of how far this Airstream renovation has come.

 Who do you travel with?